erikbartlow/CodedThought.Core/CodedThought.Core/README.md

 ## _A Custom ORM and .NET Utility Codebase_

 The CodedThought.Core library is a custom entity framework used to primarily abstract the database away from consuming components or clients.
 It has many other useful aspects:
-* Sql Server, Oracle, and REST Api Data Providers
+* SQL Server, Oracle, MySQL, OleDb, PostGreSQL, and REST API Data Providers
 * Email and Address Parsing
 * Excel Import and Generation
 * Extensions